SOG Trident Elite Review

-As a "tactical" tool built for heavy use and including a couple extra tools, we do not expect the knife to be quite as ergonomic as something like the Editors Choice Benchmade MIni Barrage 585.
-You can see in the chart below that the SOG knife rated slightly above average in this category.
+As a "tactical" tool built for heavy use and including a couple of extra tools, we do not expect the knife to be quite as ergonomic as a more all-purpose product.

-Sure enough, the corners are a little more square on the Trident Elite and the locks and mechanisms are just a touch less smooth, as compared to the Benchmade.
-The handle is slightly more squared off and the locking mechanisms are less refined.
-For instance, the Mini Barrage can be unlocked from either side of the handle, while the Trident only has an unlock tab on one side.
+Sure enough, the corners are a little more square, and the locks and mechanisms are just a touch less smooth, as compared to the top scorers.
+The handle is slightly more squared off, and the locking mechanisms are less refined.
+For instance, the Editors Choice can be unlocked from either side of the handle, while the Trident only has an unlock tab on one side.
 In favor of the SOG is the blade-closed lock on the Trident.
-A simple metal tab on the side of the handle, the SOG blade-closed lock is easier to manipulate than the small plastic slider along the back of the Benchmade's handle.
-As compared to the close competitor NeoKut Black Kryptonite - Spring Assisted, the SOG definitely feels more refined and easier to hold.
-The plastic handle is more rounded than the NeoKut's metal handle, and the material simply feels gentler on the hand in burly application.
+A simple metal tab on the side of the handle, the SOG blade-closed lock is easier to manipulate than other solutions we've tried.
 The sturdy blades and rugged marketing materials associated with these tactical knives encourage heavy usage.
 It is nice that the rounded plastic handle of the SOG is forgiving on the user's hands during such intense application.

 — Jediah Porter